pelayoarbues/quartz/content/notes/literature-notes/Articles/What Is Data as a Product Really.md

 ---
 author: [[Parker Rogers]]
-title: "'What Is "Data as a Product" Really?'"
+title: "''What Is "Data as a Product" Really?''"
 tags:
 - articles
 - literature-note